-Date of service Notice period by Notice period by Name agreement Company (months) Director (months) Dr Vladislav Sandler 4 October 2017 6 6
+Name Date of service agreement Notice period by Company (months) Notice period by Director (months) Dr Vladislav Sandler 4 October 2017 6 6

 The Non-Executive Directors of the Company do not have service contracts but are appointed by letters of appointment.
 Each Non-Executive Director's term of office runs for an initial period of one year unless terminated earlier upon written notice or upon their resignations.